AnimatedLEDStrip/AnimatedLEDStrip/README.md

 - If you want to have a solution that works out of the box with minimal effort, then you can install the [AnimatedLEDStripPiServerExample](https://github.com/AnimatedLEDStrip/AnimatedLEDStrip#raspberry-pi-server) on a Raspberry Pi and use one of the client examples to control it
 - If you want to make your program into a client, you can import the [AnimatedLEDStripClient](https://github.com/AnimatedLEDStrip/AnimatedLEDStrip/blob/master/README.md#client) library.
 Examples of this include the [Android app](https://github.com/AnimatedLEDStrip/AnimatedLEDStrip#android-client) and the [Raspberry Pi Touchscreen Client](https://github.com/AnimatedLEDStrip/AnimatedLEDStrip#raspberry-pi-touchscreen-client).
+Multiple languages are supported, see the library for details.
 - If you want to control the strip directly from a Kotlin/Java program, you can import the device library for your device
   - If your device isn't supported, you can [create a new device library](https://github.com/AnimatedLEDStrip/AnimatedLEDStripServer/wiki)